Recipe of the Week: Steamed Red Snapper with Salsa Verde

-Health professionals consider steam cooking as the preferred method for cooking vegetables and fish.
-When food is cooked at a gentle temperature, there is very little loss of vitamins and minerals.
-The taste and flavor remain unchanged using this method of cooking, therefore very little additional flavoring is required.
-A liquid (water or stock) should never touch food; a steam basket with a fitted lid works best.
+Health professionals consider steam cooking one of the best methods for cooking vegetables and fish.
+When food is cooked at a very gentle temperature, there is very little lost of vitamins and minerals and the taste and flavor remains unchanged, therefore requiring very little additional flavoring.
+A liquid (water or stock) should never touch the food; a steam basket with a fitted lid works best.
 Serves six.
-(Chef tip: Don’t add too much liquid to your steamer and that you seal your steamer tightly.)
+(Chef tip: You can use any variety of firm flesh fish whole or filet, just remember to adjust the cooking temperature.)

 2 stalks of celery, chopped